Skreamzz/Ishwikiclone/Using-Alpine-Linux-repositories.md

 Your first step before modifying the repository should be to consider creating a [backup](Making-a-backup) in case anything goes wrong.

-In the code snippets in this document it is assumed that you are the root user.
+In the code snippets in this document, it is assumed that you are the root user.

 # Disabling Auto Update of Repository File

-To replace iSH's own repositories, it's essential to disable the automatic processing of the repositories file by iSH.
-Their repositories are date-based, and whenever a new date instance is released, an automated task triggers a change in the repositories file.
+To replace iSH's own repositories, it's essential to first disable the automatic processing of the repositories file by iSH.
+Their repositories are date-based, and whenever a new date instance is released, an automated task triggers a replacement of the /etc/apk/repositories file, pointing to the new iSH apk.ish.app files, overwriting any changes pointing to other Alpine repositories.
+The reason for this is to make the iSH app conformant to AppStore policies, and should not be seen as a hostile action.
+Especially given the fact that an easy method of disabling this is provided.

 To prevent this, you simply need to remove the `/ish` file tree like this:

 ```sh
 rm /ish -rf
 ```

-If this directory is not present, iSH won't attempt to modify the repo file.
+This folder only contains some files, indicating what version of the iSH apk index is currently used, helping the app to know when to replace /etc/apk/repositories.
+If this folder is not present, iSH won't attempt to modify the repo file.

 # Using an Official Alpine Repository